 An ANST required to file Form 8938 with its Form 1041-N for the tax year should check "Yes" to Question 4 of Part III of Other Information, Form 1041-N.

 Use Schedule D to report gains and losses from the sale or exchange of capital assets by an ANST.

 Details of each transaction must be reported on this schedule.
 If there are more transactions than spaces on line 1 or 5, you can report the transactions on an attached statement containing all the same information as Schedule D using a similar format.
-Enter on Schedule D, line 1 and 5, as appropriate, the totals from all attached statements for line 1 and 5.
+Enter on Schedule D, lines 1 and 5, as appropriate, the totals from all attached statements for lines 1 and 5.

 Use Form 4797, Sales of Business Property, to report the following.

 The sale or exchange of property used in a trade or business.

 The sale or exchange of depreciable and amortizable property.

 The involuntary conversion (other than from casualty or theft) of property and capital assets held for business or profit.

 The disposition of noncapital assets other than inventory or property held primarily for sale to customers in the ordinary course of trade or business.